stantonk/java-docker-example/README.md

 docker build --tag app .
 ```

-Now you have the Dropwizard service in a container, ready to start up
+Now you have the Dropwizard service in a container, we're ready to start up the whole "system"
 with `docker-compose`.
 Since the Dropwizard service requires a MySQL
 database as it's persistence layer, `docker-compose.yml` sets up
 two containers, one running the Dropwizard service's image, and another